Site logo

 The American thoroughbred is one of the most expensive horses in the world.
 Famous as the speed demon of the equine world, the breed has the best record on the horse track.
 Additionally, thoroughbred horses excel at dressage, riding, driving, and showjumping.

-Unfortunately, thoroughbred horses don’t come cheap.
+However, thoroughbred horses typically command high prices.
 The average thoroughbred costs at least $50,000, while polished geldings with a track record cost $300,000+.

 The most expensive thoroughbred horse to date is the Fusaichi Pegasus sold for 70 million dollars in 2000.